aroberge/friendly-traceback-docs/docs/html/_sources/other_repl.rst.txt

 Most REPL handle tracebacks in their own ways.
-When that is the case, Friendly cannot be "installed".
+When that is the case, friendly cannot be "installed".
-If you still wish to use Friendly, you can start its console within a given REPL, using::
+If you still wish to use friendly, you can start its console within a given REPL, using::

     >>> from friendly import start_console